heikela/react-redux-immutable-trial/README.md

 ## Lessons learned

-The above approach results in a fairly nice performance.
+The above approach results in fairly nice performance.
 On a laptop, updates to a List containing tens of thousands of items, represented on the screen with an SVG image with a circle for each item are fast if only a small part of the whole series is visible.
-If a larger portion is visible, rendering and painting starts to get slow even though the Render code in the client app as well as React Reconciliation would be quick.
+If a larger portion is visible, rendering and painting starts to get slow even though the Render code in the client app as well as React reconciliation are still quick.

 Immutable List is not the perfect data structure for the demonstrated case.
-This is evidenced by the noticeable pauses when the number of elements exceeds 2^10 and 2^15, which means adding a new level to the VNode tree, and consequently a failure to recognise similarities between old and new trees in React reconciliation.
+This is evidenced by the noticeable pauses when the number of elements exceeds 2^10 (1024) and 2^15 (approx. 32.7k), which means adding a new level to the VNode tree, and consequently a failure to recognise similarities between old and new trees in React reconciliation.

 Opening Redux devtools slows things down very significantly - not surprising as they diff the large state structures without being aware of the underlying